-GOOD ADVICE UK strictly prohibits the use of modern slavery and human trafficking in our operations and is committed to acting ethically and with integrity in all our business dealings and relationships and implementing systems and controls aimed at ensuring that modern slavery is not taking place anywhere within our organisation.
-We expect the same high standards from all of our contractors, suppliers and other business partners.
+We strictly prohibit the use of modern slavery and human trafficking in our operations and are committed to acting ethically and with integrity in all our business dealings and relationships.
+Implementing systems and controls is our responsibility, and we make sure modern slavery is not taking place anywhere within our organisation.
+In effect, we expect the same high standards from all of our contractors, suppliers and other business partners.

 Modern Slavery and Human Trafficking

-GOOD ADVICE UK is committed to ensuring there is transparency in our own organisation and in our approach to tackling modern slavery, consistent with our disclosure obligations under the Modern Slavery Act 2015.
+Our commitment is to ensure transparency in our own organisation and our approach to tackling modern slavery.
+This is consistent with our disclosure obligations under the Modern Slavery Act 2015.

 - We have a zero-tolerance approach to modern slavery in our organisation.

-- We take a risk-based approach to our contracting processes and keep them under review.
+- We keep our contracting processes under review with a risk-based approach.
 We assess whether the circumstances warrant the inclusion of specific prohibitions against the use of modern slavery and trafficked labour in our contracts with third parties.
-Using our risked-based approach we will also assess the merits of writing to suppliers requiring them to comply with our Code of Conduct, which sets out the minimum standards required to combat modern slavery and trafficking.
+Using our risked-based approach we also assess the merits of writing to suppliers requiring them to comply with our Code of Conduct, setting out the minimum standards required to combat modern slavery and trafficking.

 - As part of our ongoing risk assessment and due diligence processes, we will consider whether circumstances warrant us carrying out audits of vendors for their compliance with our Code of Conduct.